talentprotocol/contracts/contracts/talent_plus/README.md

 ## Overview

-The TalentPlus system enables anyone to purchase subscriptions for users using ETH payments, with flexible subscription models, TALENT token-based discounts (including vault staking), and administrative capabilities for custom subscription management.
+The TalentPlus system enables anyone to purchase subscriptions for users using USDC (ERC20) payments, with flexible subscription models, TALENT token-based discounts (including vault staking), and administrative capabilities for custom subscription management.
 Users can purchase subscriptions for any wallet address, enabling gift subscriptions and corporate subscription management.

 ## Contracts